 The first thing you think of when you think of Pisa is probably the Leaning Tower, but there’s plenty more in the Italian city to keep you occupied – even if you’re there on a budget.
-Here are ten things you can do, see and eat in the city for a tenner or (much) less!
+Here are ten great things to do in Pisa on a budget!

 And start it well, at Filter Coffee Lab.
 This place is a little slice of breakfast heaven.

 Italy’s traditional breakfast is a coffee and a pastry (generally a cornetti), and you can certainly get that here, but if you like eggs and pancakes and other lovely breakfast stuff, as well as good coffee, then Filter is a lovely way to start your day.

 You can get eggs and bacon or fancy pancakes with a good cappuccino or latte for under €9.